-- Click Load and then browse for the files or drag them onto the Load pane.
+- In the Load pane that opens, browse for the files or drag them onto the pane.
 You must stay on the page until the load is complete.
 You can cancel an ongoing load process if you want to stop loading a file.

 The files are saved in the object storage that is associated with your project and are listed as data assets on the Assets page of your project.